RathikaMurugesan/portfolio-basic-website/README.md

-Portfolio Website
 Welcome to my portfolio website!
 This project showcases my skills and experiences as a [your profession, e.g., web developer, designer, etc.].
 It features a simple, clean design built using HTML and basic CSS.

 Features
 Home Page: Introduces who I am and highlights my key projects.